mlvandijk/git-cheatsheet/README.md

 Note: You cannot pull/merge/checkout other branch when you have uncommitted changes.
 You'll have to stash them.

+4. To add all files: `git add .`

-5. To merge master into your branch `git merge master` This will copy and apply changes from master to your branch
+5. To merge main into your branch `git merge main` This will copy and apply changes from main to your branch

 6. Commit changes: `git commit -m "<commit message>"` This commits ("saves") your changes locally, with the given commit message.